manaporkun/manaporkun/README.md

 ### Hi there 👋

+I'm a 4th grade software engineering student who is passionate about online privacy, security, augmented/virtual reality, science, technology, astronomy, and video games.

+- 🔭 I’m currently working on a VR project
+- 🌱 I’m currently learning VR with Unity
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/manaporkun/">LinkedIn</a>, <a href="https://twitter.com/OrkunManap">Twitter</a>

 <!--
 **manaporkun/manaporkun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.